NativeScript/docs-v7/docs/tooling/ios-app-extensions.md

 ### Adding App Extension in Plugin

-The workflow to adding an App Extension to plugin is the same as the one described above with the difference of where the extension is actually placed.
+The workflow to adding an App Extension to a plugin is the same as the one described above with the difference of where the extension is placed.
 Create the `extensions` folder (along with all included files) inside `platforms/ios` folder of your plugin.
-Then follow steps 2-4 from [the previos section](#adding-app-extension-in-existing-application)
+Then follow steps 2-4 from [the previous section](#adding-app-extension-in-existing-application)

 A sample plugin demonstrating the above can be found [here](https://github.com/NativeScript/nativescript-today-extension-plugin).
 More information for creating NativeScript plugins can be found [here](../plugins/building-plugins.md).